Urban Designer + Architect

 UCL East Masterplan, London

 Graciela coordinated the multidisciplinary design team to develop the brief for the masterplan and outline planning application for UCL, a new campus for UCL in the Queen Elizabeth Olympic Park.

 The masterplan moves the needle on higher education design with an open and permeable campus that will create a great place to learn and help secure better education and employment outcomes for local people.

 Earls Court Masterplan, London

-The Earls Court Masterplan was created by Terry Farrell and Partners and proposes the transformation of the Earls Court Project Area into four new urban villages and a high street, blending the spirit of the past with the best of tomorrow.
-The London Borough of Hammersmith & Fulham and The Royal Borough of Kensington & Chelsea formally granted outline planning permission for the masterplan for the Earls Court project in 2013.
+The Earls Court Masterplan was created by Terry Farrell and Partners and proposes the transformation of the Earls Court Project Area into four new urban villages and a High Street, blending the spirit of the past with the best of tomorrow.
+The London Borough of Hammersmith & Fulham (LBHF) and The Royal Borough of Kensington & Chelsea (RBKC) formally granted outline planning permission for the Masterplan for the Earls Court Project in 2013.
 The villages will include around 7,500 new homes for people on a range of incomes and new workspaces and offices will generate up to 10,000 new jobs.
-Graciela, as a Senior Urban Designer at Farrells, was a key member on the project.
+Graciela, as a Senior Urban Designer at Farrells was a key member on the project.

 NSIP London Paramount Masterplan, London

 Graciela led the design team, working closely with Dartford Borough Council and Gravesham Borough Council to bring forward a comprehensive masterplan for London Paramount.
 The entertainment resort was accepted by the UK Government as the first ‘Business or Commercial Project’ to be considered a Nationally Significant Infrastructure Project (NSIP).